falcon75/fem/README.md

 ## To Do

-Programming
-- Apply to more complex truss
+- Resolve stability issues complex truss
 - Procedure for meshing a model
-- Back substiture for element tensions and plot tension heatmap

-Theory
+- Plot stress heatmap
-- Generalise element stiffness matrix derivation (method of weighted residuals)
+- **Generalise element stiffness matrix derivation (method of weighted residuals)**